-Ask questions.
-Your supervisors will throw tons of information at you on your first day.
-They know they are doing this, so it’s okay to ask them to slow down or repeat something.
-Asking questions will allow you to learn how to do things the right way, rather than having to redo things because you missed the instructions.
-Interns who ask lots of questions demonstrate their critical thinking skills, which will impress managers.
+Don’t be shy to ask questions.
+Your supervisors will likely bombard you with information on your first day.
+They know they are doing this, so it’s okay to ask them to slow down or repeat something if you need clarification.
+If you want to avoid having to waste time by redoing things because you missed the instructions, make a habit of asking questions.
+Through questioning, you’ll learn how to do those same things more efficiently.
+Most managers are impressed with interns who ask lots of questions because it demonstrates their critical thinking skills.

 Speak up.
-If the opportunity presents itself, volunteer your opinion or your skills.
-If your managers want suggestions on a project, speak up.
-If they want volunteers for an extra assignment, volunteer.
-Taking initiative when you are given opportunities to do so shows your managers you are a valuable member of the team.
+If you’ve ever asked, make sure to volunteer your opinion or skills.
+If your managers are looking for suggestions on a project, be bold and speak up!
+By volunteering for additional assignments when given the opportunity, you show your managers that you are a valuable and dedicated member of the team.

-What else should interns remember on the first day of their summer internship?
+What are some other things that interns should keep in mind for the first day of their summer internship?